(A.iii.29)

 (A.iii.42)

 37. “In giving food, monks, the giver gives the recipients five things.
 What five?
 One gives life, one gives beauty, one gives happiness, one gives strength, one gives eloquence (paṭibhāna).
 Having given life, one obtains celestial or human life.
 Having given beauty, one obtains celestial or human beauty, having given happiness, one obtains celestial or human happiness.
 Having given strength, one obtains celestial or human strength.
 Having given eloquence, one obtains celestial or human eloquence.
-Having given food, monks, a donor gives the recipient these four things.”
+Having given food, monks, a donor gives the recipient these five things.”

 “Life, strength, beauty, and eloquence the wise give;